 Government to reinstate self-testing for people who wish to obtain a health

 pass.
-At the beginning of December, he filed a petition with the State
+At the beginning of December, he filled a petition with the State

 Council demanding a suspension of the decree shortening the validity of